Totally geodesic Lagrangian submanifolds of the pseudo-nearly K\"ahler $\mathrm{SL}(2,\mathbb{R})\times\mathrm{SL}(2,\mathbb{R})$: Lagrangian submanifolds of SL(2,R)xSL(2,R)

 \end{lemma}

-\begin{proof} In \cite{Magid} we see that for a real $3$-dimensional vector space $V$ equipped with a Lorentzian metric, two symmetric linear transformations $A$ and $B$ such that $[A,B]=0$, can be put into one of the following four forms with respect to $\Delta_i$-orthonormal bases:
+\begin{proof} In \cite{Magid} it is shown that in a real $3$-dimensional vector space $V$ equipped with a Lorentzian metric, two symmetric linear transformations $A$ and $B$ that commute, can be put into one of the following forms with respect to $\Delta_i$-orthonormal bases: